In this article

 • Provide consumers with a clear privacy notice that includes a way for consumers to opt-out of targeted advertising.

-• Comply with consumer requests to see data collected on them within 45 days.
+• Comply with certain consumer requests (such as providing access to their personal data) within 45 days.

 • Obtain opt-in consent for sensitive data processing.